giordano/giordano.github.io/_posts/2021-03-25-access-array.md

 tags: [draft, julia, performance, benchmarks, array]
 ---

-This innocent question in the [official Slack workspace](https://julialang.org/slack/) of the Julia programming language
+This innocent question from a newcomer in the [official Slack workspace](https://julialang.org/slack/) of the Julia programming language

 > How can I extract the `Float64` element from a 1x1 `Array{Float64, 1}`?